nponcian/WordCounter/README.md

 # WordCounter

 ## PURPOSE
 Counts the number of occurrences of words within a file.
-If you're curious on what is the most used word in the essay that you've written, or maybe you are validating that a message doesn't contain some specific words, or you're trying to check the unique words present in a context, or perhaps you're job hunting and badly needs to know the requirements that mostly appear in job openings, then this application would help!
+If you're curious on what is the most used word in the essay that you've written, or maybe you're just validating that a message doesn't contain some specific words, or you're trying to check the unique words present in a context, or perhaps you're job hunting and you need to know the requirements that mostly appear in job openings, then this application would help!

 ## REQUIREMENTS
 1. Git (optional if you just prefer to do a download and extract from GitHub)